 '''

 plotProportions(d, gene_id = top_gene_id, group_variable = "group",

 plot_type = "ribbonplot")

+Coordinate system already present.
+Adding new coordinate system, which will

+replace the existing one.

 '''

 5.2.6 Two-stage test

 DRIMSeq returns gene and transcript level p-values which can be used as an input to the stage-wise analysis [2] implemented in the stageR package, currently available on github https://github.com/statOmics/stageR.
 As pointed by the authors of stageR, interpreting both gene-level and transcript-level adjusted p-values does not provide appropriate FDR control and should be avoided.
 However, applying a stage-wise testing provides a useful biological interpretation of these results and improved statistical performance.